-The equity awards for our non-employee directors consist of (i) an initial equity award in the form of restricted stock units, granted upon the individual's initial appointment to our Board of Directors, with a grant date value of \$150,000, and (ii) an annual equity award in the form of restricted stock units with a grant date value of \$125,000 (an increase from \$100,000 which will become effective in 2018), subject to proration for directors whose commencement of Board service is in the midst of a particular year.
+The equity awards for our non-employee directors in 2018 consisted of (i) an initial equity award in the form of restricted stock units, granted upon the individual's initial appointment to our Board of Directors, with a grant date value of \$150,000, and (ii) an annual equity award in the form of restricted stock units with a grant date value of \$125,000 for 2018, subject to proration for directors whose commencement of Board service is in the midst of a particular year.
 The initial restricted stock unit awards vest in equal annual installments over three years and annual restricted stock unit awards vest in full after one year (or the balance of the year in which the award is granted, in the case of pro-rated annual awards), subject in each case to continued Board service through the applicable vesting date.